Growing Garlic in Manitoba

 Insects and Diseases

-There are a number of pests of garlic that all Manitoba growers should be aware of.
-These include Fusarium basal plate rot, Penicillium mould, bulb and stem nematode, white mould and viruses.
+There are a number of pests and diseases that affect garlic in Manitoba.
+Some occur frequently, while others are rarely seen.
+The most common pests include, Fusarium basal plate rot, Penicillium mould, leek moth, bulb and stem nematode, and viruses.

 Fusarium Basal Plate Rot